adonisjs/v6-docs/content/docs/digging_deeper/scaffolding.md

 ## make\:command

 Create a new Ace command.
+By default, the commands are stored inside the `commands` directory in the root of your application.

+Commands from this directory are imported automatically by AdonisJS when you try to execute any Ace command.
+You may prefix the filename with an `_` to store additional files in this directory, that are not Ace commands.

 - Form: `NA`
 - Suffix: `NA`